hackbg/fadroma/guide/ops.md

 `receipts/$CHAIN_ID/$DEPLOYMENT.yml`.

 Besides `context.contract.get()` and `.getOrDeploy()`, you can access it directly via:
-* `context.deployments: Deployments`: list of all deployments for the current project and chain.
 * `context.deployment: Deployment`: handle to currently selected deployment.
+* `context.deployments: Deployments`: deployment directory for current project and chain, listing other deployments.

-* The deployments system prefixes all contract labels with the name of the deployment.
+The deployments system prefixes all contract labels with the name of the deployment.
 This is because labels are expected to be both meaningful and globally unique.

-  So if you `name` your contracts `ALICE` and `BOB`, and your deployment is called `20220706`, the on-chain labels of the contracts will be `20220706/ALICE` and `20220706/BOB`.
+* So if you `name` your contracts `ALICE` and `BOB`, and your deployment is called `20220706`, the on-chain labels of the contracts will be `20220706/ALICE` and `20220706/BOB`.

 * The timestamp here corresponds to the moment the deployment was created, and not the moment